 New Years Concert Tour with Promenadeorkestret Lauseniana

 The Bach Choir of Bethlehem releases their 120th anniversary recording of J.S.
-Bach’s Cantata 21 and Handel’s Ode for St. Cecilia’s Day conducted by Greg Funfgeld recorded by Analekta Records.
-Soloists: Cassandra Lemoine, soprano; Rosa Lamoreaux, soprano; Daniel Taylor, countertenor; Benjamin Butterfield, tenor; William Sharp, baritone.
+Bach’s Cantata 21 and Handel’s Ode for St. Cecilia’s Day conducted by Greg Funfgeld recorded by Analekta Records with soloists: Cassandra Lemoine, soprano; Rosa Lamoreaux, soprano; Daniel Taylor, countertenor; Benjamin Butterfield, tenor; William Sharp, baritone.

-Together with Holmens Baroque ensemble and Cembalist David Bendix-Nielsen, Cassandra presented an evening of Renaissance, Baroque and early Classical opera scenes in works by Monteverdi, Purcell, Mozart and Handel in the candlelit crypt of Holmens Church.
+Last fall, together with Holmens Baroque Ensemble, Cassandra presented an evening of Renaissance, Baroque and early Classical opera scenes in works by Monteverdi, Purcell, Mozart and Handel in the candlelit crypt of Holmens Church.

 Cassandra made her debut with Concerto Copenhagen in July at Hindsgavl Festival with their performance of J.S.
-Bach’s Wedding Cantata 202.
-The ensemble was led by the legendary oboist Alfredo Bernardini who was also the featured soloist.
+Bach’s Wedding Cantata ‘Weichet nur’ BWV 202.
+The ensemble was led by the legendary oboist Alfredo Bernardini who was also featured as soloist.

 Cassandra returned to Victoria, Canada to join the Blue Bridge Repertory Theatre's 10th Anniversary Season as Johanna in Stephen Sondheim's masterpiece Sweeney Todd: The Demon Barber of Fleet Street.